Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Whatever Happened to the Washington Reporters, 1978-2012, is the first book to comprehensively examine career patterns in American journalism.
 In 1978...Lees meer

-" This book surveys press relations with the federal government, examines the way official press offices prepare and conduct briefings, and considers ...Lees meer
+This book surveys press relations with the federal government, examines the way official press offices prepare and conduct briefings, and considers cr...Lees meer

 What happens when a conservative president makes a liberal professor from the Ivy League his top urban affairs adviser?
 The president is Richard Nixon...Lees meer

-" Today, American public opinion is having more influence than ever on how U.S. leaders respond to international crises and formulate foreign policy. ...Lees meer
+Today, American public opinion is having more influence than ever on how U.S. leaders respond to international crises and formulate foreign policy.
+Ye...Lees meer

-Examining how the White House works--or doesn't--before and after Trump In the fourth edition of Organizing the Presidency, a landmark volume examinin...Lees meer
+Examining how the White House works--or doesn't--before and after Trump Donald Trump has reinvented the presidency, transforming it from a well-oiled ...Lees meer

 Pour se revivifier « Cosmos est mon premier livre », écrit Michel Onfray dans l’introduction de cette somme de mille pages, sous-titrée « Vers une sag...Lees meer